Ask not what your customers can do for you; but what you can do for your customers.

 84% of people trust online reviews as much as they trust recommendations from friends, while 82% of shoppers specifically seek negative reviews.

 But what if customers felt like they could go directly to you?
-What if they felt like you were always listening and that their input would bring about meaningful change?
+What if they felt you were always listening and that their input would bring about meaningful change?

 That's when everything changes.